how to deal with angry people

 Examine the Driving Force Behind Other Person’s Anger

-When your own emotions are in check, then you’ll have the clarity to deal with with other people’s anger.
+When your own emotions are in check, then you’ll have the clarity to deal with other people’s anger.
 Even better, when you have a surplus of patience and mindfulness you will not be affected by “their” anger and you can then actually help them.

 Generally, angry and difficult people have a lot of resentment and discontent.
 They like to take it out on others.
-They are usually insecure, confused in life and hide their weaknesses under the façade of cunning comments.
+They are usually insecure, confused and driven by an unconscious sense of shame or inferiority which they hide under the facade of cunning comments.
 They can also be in a lot of physical or mental pain and/or have simply run out of patience to deal with life’s challenges.
-Many times I’ve observed a lawyer being able to present the most sophisticated argument and win a tough case but be a total slop when it comes to personal relationships at home.
-Being successful in one area of life does not make one a successful human just yet.

 It’s also good to remember that anger is an addiction.
 It’s a physical process in the body with your mind behind the wheel.
 Chronically angry people can be so “overrun” by anger that they are unable to imagine themselves acting in any other way.
 They can be blindly depressed and blame others for their problems to the point that they forget their own role in the situation.
 As my spiritual teacher says – they forget that they are the ones who planted the cactus that they sit on.

 On the other hand, anger addicts can be the sweetest people in one moment and total monsters two minutes later when something triggers their rage.
-Its a terribley shocking experience.
-I often hear of someone saying they met a sweet person who had few anger issues but turned into a total Godzilla later in the relationship.
+Its a terribly shocking experience.
+I often hear of someone saying they met a sweet person who had few anger issues but turned into a Godzilla later in the relationship.
 Guess what… they have not changed.
 They have always had the anger habit but it was either suppressed or overridden by their love for you and the family.
 Its like taking a narcotic pain killer – it masks the pain by a pleasant sensation but does not heal the source of pain.
 Now that your partner feels safe around you their anger simply erupts without having to go through the angst of controlling it.
 Now that all the cards are dealt, they simply say “This is just who I am.”

-It is said that if you know your enemies and know yourself, you will win in a hundred battles; if you do not know your enemies nor yourself, you will be defeated in every battle – Sun Tzu’s Art of War
+It is said that if you know your enemies and know yourself, you will win in a hundred battles; if you do not know your enemies nor yourself, you will be defeated in every battle – Sun Tzu’s Art of War.

 My advice?
 Understand what anger is.
-Learn everything about it so that its not a mystery to you.
+Learn everything about it so that it’s not a mystery to you.
 If you know your enemy, it is less likely to hurt you because for every weapon thrown at you you will have a weapon of your own to counter act and neutralize it.
 Yes I know, this is straight out of a Kung Fu movie but it works!
 Understanding what makes people tick is an incredibly empowering experience.

 Skillful Means and Creative Approaches to Deal with Angry People